ivyT26/CSCI4931_DLFinal/README.md

 # CSCI4931_DLFinal

+This repository is a final project from the Deep Learning course.
+This course was taken at the University of Colorado Denver, Spring 2021.
+Professor: Ashis Biswas.

 This is where we will record all experiments and progress made in the pokemon type image classification.

 Neural Networks: Convolutional Neural Networks

 Progress Report
 03/13: Image Data Collection
 - for the image data collection, we are planning on using sample sprites from https://pokemondb.net/sprites/ to obtain the images needed for classification
 - our other option is to use resized sprites from other previous works as our data samples like https://veekun.com/dex/downloads